 “The kinds of molecules that he has been making have shown efficacy in a few different clinical models and have a broad range of applicability,” says Wakarchuk, who also highlights a longtime collaboration Cairo has with Alexey Pshezhetsky, a researcher in Montreal whose lab has animal models that are used to test the compounds Cairo’s lab creates.
 “That’s how drug discovery happens,” notes Wakarchuk.

-Anne Halpin: Creating a better blood typing test
+Anne Halpin: Creating a better ABO antibody test

 Anne Halpin’s first interactions with GlycoNet were as a trainee, but the researcher is no stranger to the laboratory, having spent more than 15 years working as a laboratory scientist before beginning her doctoral studies.
-Her PhD focus was on a trio of antibodies in children who have had heart transplants, and now, as an associate professor in the Department of Laboratory Medicine and Pathology, she studies blood antibodies and antigens that affect organ transplantation.
+Her PhD focus was on a trio of antibodies in children who have had heart transplants, and now she is an associate professor in the Department of Laboratory Medicine and Pathology.
+In addition to her work in histocompatibility for transplantation compatibility testing, she studies ABO histo-blood group antibodies and antigens that affect organ transplantation.

-“This idea that you could revolutionize blood testing for clinical labs globally is a fantastic opportunity,” says Wakarchuk.
-“Being exposed to the depth of science we have within the network has, I believe, helped them think about how to take the combination of carbohydrate chemistry and modern clinical practice for blood typing and take the test out into the world where it’ll be far more useful than the current one.”
+“This idea that you could revolutionize ABO histocompatibility testing for clinical labs globally is a fantastic opportunity,” says Wakarchuk.
+“Being exposed to the depth of science we have within the network has, I believe, helped them think about how to take the combination of carbohydrate chemistry and modern clinical practice for ABO antibody testing and take the test out into the world where it’ll be far more useful than the current one.”